MicrosoftDocs/powerbi-docs/powerbi-docs/visuals/power-bi-visualization-new-card.md

 ## Get the sample

-If you want to follow along, this tutorial uses the Retail Analysis Sample.
+If you want to follow along, this article uses the Retail Analysis Sample.

 1. Download the [Retail Analysis Sample PBIX file](https://download.microsoft.com/download/9/6/D/96DDC2FF-2568-491D-AAFA-AFDD6F763AE3/Retail%20Analysis%20Sample%20PBIX.pbix) to your desktop.